quinnzipse/quinnzipse/README.md

 - 👋 Hi, I’m Quinn Zipse
+- 🏫 I'm currently studying Computer Science at University of Wisconsin - La Crosse
 - 👀 I’m interested in Cybersecurity, Machine Learning, Computer Vision, and Web Development!
-- 🌱 I’m currently learning GoLang
+- 🌱 In my free time, I am learning GoLang
 - 💞️ I’m looking to collaborate on any open source web development or golang project.
 - 📫 How to reach me: email me at qzipse@outlook.com